Code-Institute-Submissions/mehatabpathan-Portfolio1/readme.md

 - For people in the slack community who are always there to help with coding queries that I have had.
 - For my mentor, AntonioRodriquez for guiding me and helping me to improve elements of the site to make it more user friendly.
 - For my toutor, Ed who helped me in the GitHub issue.

+I used this presentation to improve my Readme

 <https://docs.google.com/presentation/d/19_7r_To5bu7UjnZD87hrzWQi63Ij0YpaRH1XFnPZZe8/edit#slide=id.g1551aff15c5_1_0>